GoLangsam/container/README.md

 Note: Some kinds may deserve to be implemented both ways, as the `ccsafe` version is usually less performant.

-Note: Some kinds are 'safe for concurrent processing' by construction.
+Note: Some kinds are *safe for concurrent processing* by construction.
 Notably *immutable* things.